Slaughter (1972 film): Filming

+The film's working title was Kill Julian Blake.
+Brown made the film after a nine month break between movies, during which time he worked for his black economic union.

 Slaughter was generally a low-budget production film, which was typical of most blaxploitation films during this era.
 It was directed by Jack Starrett.
 Writers included Don Williams and Mark Hanna.
 The producer was Monroe Sachson.
 Filming was in Mexico City, Distrito Federal, Mexico under the American International Pictures production company.
 Interiors were shot at the Churubusco Studios.
 Its U.S. release date was August 16, 1972 in New York City.

 In a May 2, 1972 interview with The Hollywood Reporter, producer Monroe Sachson noted that the film's locale had to be changed from Mexico to a non-specified country at the request of the Mexican censorship board, even though the film had been partially financed by Estudios Churubusco.
 Sachson complained that the censorship board was "totally against any reference to their country if it shows it in any bad light."
 The article reported that Churubusco provided one third of the film's $850,000 budget, the rest of which came from Sachson's production company, JayJen II, AIP and Slaughter 1 Limited Partnership."

 Music

 The music was principally done by Luchi De Jesus, as musical director/supervisor, for the original film.
 Manuel Topete was the sound designer.
-The theme associated with the film gives Slaughter its own unique sound that stuck around and made a significant presence in the Blaxploitation film genre.
 Ric Marlow also made contributions as a songwriter.
-No soundtrack LP was ever issued.